The Marc Pease Experience: Plot

 After hearing the Tin Man's song from outside the auditorium, Marc goes inside and drags Gribble out into an empty classroom.
 Marc confronts him about his empty promises for Meridian 8 to record in a studio.
 Gribble tells Marc that he is still living as if he were in high school, and an angered Marc threatens to play Meg's tape to the school principal and expose Gribble's affair with a student.
 As they fight, Marc accuses Gribble of denying Meg a main role as a means of revenge on him, and destroys the tape for Meg's sake.
 He then goes backstage and breaks up with Meg because she is too young for him.
 Seeing that the actor of the Wiz has injured himself, Marc takes his cape, runs onto the stage and sings the Wiz's song.
 Meg runs away but decides that she loves singing and returns to the stage.
 Marc's performance is met with cheers from the audience, and he is overjoyed.

-One year later, having left exorcised his Wizard of Oz demons, Marc is working as a professional singer under the title "The Marc Pease Experience".
+One year later, having exorcised his Wizard of Oz demons, Marc is working as a professional singer under the title "The Marc Pease Experience".